Homeowners often wonder how to identify the different signs of foundation problems. It’s definitely a good question to ask.

 Most foundation issues begin with the soil under and surrounding the home.
 Every building foundation is affected by the soil underneath and around it.
-It shifts continuously and sometimes results in foundation damage.
-Signs of foundation problems often can be found in all rooms of the home.
+Expansive soils contain minerals that absorb water.
+As the soil absorbs water, it increases in volume.
+The more water it absorbs the more its volume increases.

 How to Identify the Issue